hjdhjd/homebridge-unifi-protect/docs/BestPractices.md

 These best practices will evolve over time, but I wanted to provide some thoughts on some of the design choices I've made, and how you can enhance and tailor your own experience.

+#### User Accounts
+If you want to make your `homebridge-unifi-protect` life easy and allow the plugin to configure UniFi Protect automagically for you:

+  * Create a local user account just for Homebridge.
+  * Give that account the `administrator` role.

+But wait, you're thinking, am I just giving a random plugin the ability to do crazy things on my system?!
+Nope.
+The administrator role in UniFi Protect allows that user to be able to change individual camera settings, create liveviews, and do a handful of other relatively benign things.
+You're not giving the user the keys to your kingdom, but you are allowing that user to directly configure the UniFi Protect controller to more optimally work with `homebridge-unifi-protect`.
+If you don't feel comfortable doing so, that's your perrogative.
+The plugin will log warnings when things aren't configured as optimally as it would prefer to.

 #### Motion Sensors, Motion Switches and Push Notifications
 I suspect that by far the most used feature of `homebridge-unifi-protect` is the instantaneous rich notifications it provides to HomeKit when Protect detects motion.
 However, for environments where you have more than a couple of cameras, having notifications on all the time can lead to notification spam, particularly if you haven't taken the time to customize motion detection in Protect.